feven2552/Movie_web/README.md

-Hello This a movie app using
+Hello This a movie app using  javascript api